 The minor in forensic science is an interdisciplinary program that will require study in chemistry and computer and information sciences.
 It requires the completion of six courses.
 Students wishing to pursue the minor in computer crime should contact the coordinator, Dr. Mary McCourt in the department of chemistry or Dr. Petter Lovaas, in the department of computer and information sciences.

 Units

 Course Requirements 5

 CIS 270 Computer Hardware

-CIS 285 Computer Forensics I
+CIS 285 Computer Forensics I (prereq CIS 270)

-CIS 385 Computer Forensics II
+CIS 385 Computer Forensics II (prereq CIS 285)

 PHY 108 CIS NU: Physical Forensics

 CHE 108 Forensic Science